cjporteo/ml-NBA-asg-predictor/README.md

 ## About

-Combinines web scraping, XGBoost, and model explainability techniques to shed light on the NBA All-Star selection process.
+Combines web scraping, XGBoost, and model explainability techniques to shed light on the NBA All-Star selection process.

-A thorough 5000+ word write-up for this project can be found on [Medium](https://medium.com/@cjporteo) as a two-part series, published in Towards Data Science and The Startup.
+A thorough 5000+ word write-up for this project (links below) can be found on [Medium](https://medium.com/@cjporteo) as a two-part series, published in Towards Data Science and The Startup.

 ![](https://i.imgur.com/RyFo2Pz.png)